Policy and Basic Approach

 (4) Prohibition of harassment and violence

-Our Group will not tolerate harassment or behavior that hurts others, whether mentally or physically.
+Our Group will not tolerate harassment or behavior that harms others, whether mentally or physically.

 (5) Respect for fundamental labor rights